-Once again, we will be tracking participation in LPGA Amateur Golf Association Tucson events and will award a prize to the person who participates in the most events in 2019 – fun events, ringers, competitions, leagues, social events, everything!
-And the winner will be recognized at our Annual Business Dinner in November.
+Once again, we will be tracking participation in LPGA Amateur Golf Association Tucson events.
+At the end of the year, we will hold a drawing for a fabulous prize!
+Each time you enter one of our events you will get one entry into the drawing.
+Don't worry!
+We'll keep track of it all.
+Fun events, ringers, competitions, leagues, social events, everything counts!
+The winner will be recognized at our Annual Business Dinner in the fall.

 In line with LPGA Amateurs Chapters around the country, we're going to broaden our outreach, publicize our events more widely, and welcome guests at all events.
 All levels of golfers who want to learn, play, and enjoy golf for business and fun are welcome to play at chapter events.
 Your chapter hosts golf outings, social, and networking events throughout the year.
 Chapter members are provided with the opportunity to participate in local, regional, and national championships and events.
 Whether you’re a beginner taking your first lesson or an experienced lifelong golfer, you’ll find a warm welcome from our members.